timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 }
 ]} />

-The next day was the evening before Cool Rocks' birthday, so we took a dip in Heart Lake just below Selden Pass, and back at the top of the pass we met Fish and Brumby.
-The pair decided to try and make it to the shuttle to Vermillion Valley Resort, which left at 5 PM.
+The next day was the evening before Cool Rocks' birthday, so we took a dip in Heart Lake just below Selden Pass.
+Back at the top of the pass we met Fish and Brumby.
+The pair decided to try to make it to the shuttle to Vermillion Valley Resort, which left at 5 PM.
 Cool Rocks and I were in.

 Looking at my maps, we found a shortcut that led Bear Creek Trailhead, where we could catch the shuttle and was separate